 Other Unlawful Agreements That Suppress Pay or Restrict Mobility

 Employers also cannot agree to set pay levels, or otherwise coordinate employee pay.
-For example, rival employers cannot share pay information with the intent to reduce competition and thereby lower the pay they would otherwise provide.
+For example, rival employers cannot share pay information with the intent to reduce competition and thereby lower worker pay.

 Unequaled Success and Reputation

 In 2011, Lieff Cabraser filed a groundbreaking class action against seven of the world’s largest tech companies, including Apple, Google, and Intel, alleging a conspiracy to suppress employee pay through anticompetitive “no-poach” agreements.
 That case was resolved for settlements totaling $435 million, the largest resolution in history of employee claims against private employers.
 The Daily Journal described the case as the “most significant antitrust employment case in recent history,” adding that it “has been widely recognized as a legal and public policy breakthrough.”
 The case later became the subject of a documentary: When Rules Don’t Apply.

-Lieff Cabraser subsequently represented a class of over 5,000 academic doctors at Duke University and the University of North Carolina regarding an understanding between the schools not to compete for each other’s faculty.
+Lieff Cabraser later represented a class of over 5,000 academic doctors at Duke University and the University of North Carolina regarding an understanding between the schools not to compete for each other’s faculty.
 That case resulted in a settlement of $54.5 million (approximately $10,000 per class member) and unprecedented injunctive relief, including an important enforcement role for the United States Department of Justice.
 Assistant U.S. Attorney General Delrahim remarked: “Permitting the United States to become part of this settlement agreement in this private antitrust case, and thereby to obtain all of the relief and protections it likely would have sought after a lengthy investigation, demonstrates the benefits that can be obtained efficiently for the American worker when public and private enforcement work in tandem.”

 Lieff Cabraser is currently Co-Lead Interim Class counsel of a proposed nationwide class of workers alleging a conspiracy between the world’s two leading rail equipment suppliers to suppress the pay of their employees.
 That case led to total settlements of $48.95 million, which are pending final approval.

 Lieff Cabraser is also Co-Lead Counsel in several cases against the nation’s leading fast food franchisors, challenging agreements that prohibited franchisees and franchisors from competing for each other’s workers.